 Actuarial Science

 After successfully passing the MS final examination in actuarial science (in exceptional cases, a student may petition to go through the PhD qualifying procedure early), a student who will choose actuarial science/financial mathematics as the selected concentration area, can request, by notifying the director of graduate studies, to go through the PhD qualifying procedure.
-Upon this request, the faculty evaluate the student's body of work and assess the student's potential for research.
+Upon this request, the faculty evaluates the student's body of work and assesses the student's potential for research.
 The body of work will include the MS final examination in actuarial science, professional examinations passed, and coursework.
 This evaluation and assessment results in one of two decisions: the student is officially admitted into the PhD program in the actuarial science/financial mathematics concentration area, or the student is not admitted into the PhD program.

 Students complete the program by passing the PhD final (comprehensive) examination and writing and defending a dissertation.
 Students usually complete the program three years after earning the MS.